Smooth Hilbert schemes: their classification and geometry: General classification

-\begin{proof} Remark~\ref{smooth cases} already shows that each condition implies that the Hilbert scheme is smooth.
-Hence, it suffices to prove that the Hilbert scheme has a singular point when the integer partition $\lambda \coloneqq (\lambda_1, \lambda_2, \dotsc, \lambda_r)$ does not satisfy conditions~(1)$\,$--$\,$(7).
-To bypass conditions~(1) and~(2), we must have $m \geqslant 3$ and $\lambda_r = 1$.
-By Lemma~\ref{local}, we may assume that $S$ is the spectrum of an algebraically closed field.
-Using the splitting in \eqref{splitting}, we may also assume that $m > \lambda_1$.
-For the remaining integer partitions with one distinct part, Example~\ref{4 pts} describes a singularity.
-When the integer partition has two distinct parts, there are two outstanding cases, namely $\lambda = (2^2,1)$ or $(2^3,1)$, and Example~\ref{gaps} exhibits their singularities.
-Finally, Proposition~\ref{sing Hilb} identifies a singular point whenever the integer partition has at least three distinct parts. \end{proof}
+\begin{proof} Remark~\ref{r:smth} already shows that each condition implies that the Hilbert scheme is smooth.
+Hence, it suffices to prove that the Hilbert scheme has a singular point when the integer partition $\lambda \coloneqq (\lambda_1, \lambda_2, \dotsc, \lambda_r)$ does not satisfy Conditions~1--7.
+To bypass Conditions~1 and~2, we must have $m \geqslant 3$ and $\lambda_r = 1$.
+By Lemma~\ref{l:loc}, we may assume that $S$ is the spectrum of an algebraically closed field.
+Using the splitting in \eqref{f:split}, we may also assume that $m > \lambda_1$.
+For the remaining integer partitions with one distinct part, Example~\ref{e:4pts} describes a singularity.
+When the integer partition has two distinct parts, there are three outstanding cases, namely $\lambda = (2^2,1)$, $\lambda = (2^3,1)$, or $\lambda = (\smash{\lambda_1^{r-s-2}}, 1^{s+2})$ where $r-1 \geqslant s \geqslant 0$ and $\lambda_1 > 1$.
+Example~\ref{e:gaps} and Proposition~\ref{p:sing} exhibit their singularities.
+Finally, Proposition~\ref{p:sing} also identifies a singular point whenever the integer partition has at least three distinct parts. \end{proof}